 Because we can’t always be home, knowing how to care for the teeth and general oral health while away is important.

-Specifically, combating bad breath, cleaning food particles from the teeth after eating, and clearing away excess oral bacteria is ideal while away from home.
+Specifically, combating bad breath, cleaning food particles from the teeth after eating, and clearing away excess oral bacteria are necessary while away from home.
 There are methods for this!

 How can I care for my dental hygiene away from home?

 A lot of people don’t and wouldn’t want to carry floss around with them, but if you’re concerned about food particles between the teeth, this is a great idea.
-You can opt for traditional string floss, proxy brushes (also called “dental picks”), or even dental floss handles.
+You can opt for traditional string floss, proxy brushes, or even dental picks.

 You shouldn’t be embarrassed when it comes to flossing in public or in your car when away from home.
-If so, floss in an empty, public bathroom.
+If so, floss in an empty, public bathroom, even in a stall if you have to!

 Try a toothpick.